About Rehab & Heal

 After living in Greece, Ireland, and Spain, I finally moved to Bristol in 2015, where I continued working in the tourism industry.

-Working for Airlines and Hotels was fun, but I realised I wanted to do something else to help people.
+Working for Airlines and Hotels was fun, but soon I realised I wanted to do something else to help people.

 I have struggled with a diagnosed herniated disc for several years without getting any better with medicines until I decided to try massage therapy.